Sturmgeschütz III Ausf G Project

 Hi Tim

-That is one off a hell, good looking vehicle
+That is one off a hell, good looking vehicle :clap:

 Höres Mvh Björn